What Does Non-Ionizing Mean in Terahertz Devices?

 Machine-Readable Terahertz Device Data

-The Holistix Terahertz Device Reference Index organizes terahertz device terminology into a machine-readable reference dataset.
+The Holistix Terahertz Device Reference Index organizes terahertz-device terminology into a machine-readable reference dataset.

 Terahertz Device Reference Index